 PPE Guidelines by the CDC

 When caring for patients with a URI of unspecified etiology or with suspected COVID-19 infection in the ED, providers are recommended to use droplet precautions (face mask or respirator), contact precautions, and eye protection.
-If these materials are disposable, they should ideally be discarded after the provider leaves the room.
 Patients should also be given droplet masks to wear throughout their visit if possible (CDC COVID-19 PPE guidelines).
 If facemasks are not available for patients, homemade masks can also be used, although proper caution should be taken as these masks could also become contaminated and serve as a source of transmission to others (CDC COVID-19 Standard of Procedure for Triage).

 Airborne precautions (ex.
 N95 respirators) should be used if providers are planning to intubate, administer HFNO or CPAP/BiPAP, obtain a nasopharyngeal swab, or perform other procedures that may generate aerosols (CDC COVID-19 PPE guidelines).
 In settings of PPE scarcity, please follow your institution’s guidelines; these may involve using PPE for an entire shift or reusing it unless the PPE becomes wet or visibly soiled.

 For more information on PPE, please see Module 6.